Universal Latin Exam (ULE)

 A) ambulāns B) ambulāre C) ambulat D) ambulā

 The number of questions on a test correlates to the number of concepts being tested.
-The typical test contains between 5 and 12 questions for younger students, and between 12 and 40 questions for older students.
-This small number of questions may seem counterintuitive and unusual.
-However, because of the very specific nature of the ULE, which is to test knowledge of the mechanics of the language itself by how accurately short sentences written in Latin are understood, a few well constructed questions reveal much.
-Notwithstanding the abbreviated length of the exam, our internal data indicates a good correlation between ULE score and true Latin grammar proficiency.
+Older and more advanced students will generally receive more questions (up to a maximum of forty), while younger students will generally receive fewer (though not less than ten).
+A small number of questions on a test may seem counterintuitive.
+However, because of the very specific nature of the ULE, which is to test knowledge of the mechanics of the language itself by how accurately short sentences written in Latin are understood, a few well-constructed questions reveal much.
+Even with a relatively short exam, our internal data indicates a good correlation between ULE score and true Latin grammar proficiency.

 How it works

-3. The teacher receives an email with a review sheet attached.
-This email will remind them what concepts they should review and what vocabulary students need to know.
+2. Download the Study Guide: The teacher will receive access to a downloadable study guide in the app.
+This study guide will remind them what concepts they should review and what vocabulary students need to know.

-4. A PDF of each student’s test will be sent to a school administrator who prints them and delivers them to the classroom on the day of the test.
+3. Print and Take the Test: A PDF of each student’s test will be sent to a school administrator who prints them and delivers them to the classroom on the day of the test.
 The exam should generally be administered within the length of a normal class period for the class.
 Younger students will naturally have far fewer questions to answer, so they may not even need all of this time.
 Older students may need an entire class period to complete their exams.
-Schools are permitted to extend a class period to 1 hour for older students, however, under no circumstances may a student have more than 1 hour to complete the exam.
+Schools are permitted to extend a class period to one hour for older students; however, under no circumstances may a student have more than one hour to complete the exam.
+As you plan your exam schedule, make sure to allot several minutes for reading the exam instructions to students and answering any questions.

-5. Once students have taken the test, the teacher collects them, and the Test Administrator scans the tests by class to PDF, and uploads them to our office.
+4. Upload and Mail Completed Tests: Once students have taken the test, the teacher collects them, and the test administrator scans the tests by class to PDF and uploads them to our office.
 Paper tests are sent in the mail, clearly separated by class, to ensure we have the physical copies in case something goes wrong electronically.
 Tests are mailed to:

 Universal Latin Exam